12 Best Swiss Army Knives For EDC

-Best Swiss Army Knives (Our Top Picks):
+Our Top Picks For The Best Swiss Army Knives

 The Huntsman boasts the classic Swiss Army Knife profile and offers a slew of features any tradesman or do-it-yourselfer will appreciate.
 As the name states it’s also an outstanding choice to bring with you into the wild and, in our opinion, there should be one permanently stashed in your bug out bag as well.
 The Huntsman boasts 15 useful tools including a large and a small blade, standard and Phillips head screwdrivers, scissors, can opener, tweezers, wood saw and more.
 Whether you’re an electrician, handyman, fisherman or hunter you’ll want the Huntsman in your pocket at all times.

 The Executive from Victorinox is the Swiss Army Knife for the other half.
 Sleek, refined, sporting a well thought out minimal complement of high quality tools and matte black to go with your business suit the Executive is proof positive that practicality is a transcendent principle.
 While it’s a tad longer than you might expect from the classic SAK it is also slimmer which makes it easier to carry in your pants pocket without attracting attention.
 It also sports 10 well considered tools including a large and small blade, scissors, nail file and orange peeler.